LilShah/quiz0102/README.md

 3. Use by calling the function `corona.GetCorona()`

-Example main file is given within
+Example main file is given within the project.
+Note that it will not run if it is in the same directory as the library